Yamunanagar district

 Yamunanagar district is one of the 22 districts of the Indian state of Haryana.
 The district came into existence on 1 November 1989 and occupies an area of 1756 km2.
 Yamunanagar town is the district headquarters.

-Yamunanagar's average rainfall in Monsoon is 892 mm, which is higher than the state average, which is 462 mm for Haryana.
+Yamunanagar's average rainfall in Monsoon is 892 mm, which is much higher than the state average of 462 mm.

 The district is bounded by Himachal Pradesh state in the north, by Uttar Pradesh state in the east, by Karnal district in the south, by Kurukshetra district in the southwest and Ambala district in the west.